vishal-vaghasiya/interview-questions-ios/Swift.md

 Value types store their own copy of data.
 When assigned to another variable, a new copy is created.

-Struct, Enum and Tuple are value types.
+Struct, Enum, and Tuple are value types.

 ### Example:
 ```swift